The Ten Saddest Songs in the World

 8. Mad World – Michael Andrews feat.
 Gary Jules

-Well, you can’t have a top ten miserable song list without a Christmas Number 1 in it to really bum everybody out.
-The musical equivalent of Arthur Fowler spreading the yuletide cheer by crying himself to death in a jail cell, if you didn’t well up during the Donnie Darko Mad World Montage, you really should go and ask for your soul back.
+Well, you can’t have a top ten miserable song list without a Christmas No 1 to really bum everybody out.
+The musical equivalent of Arthur Fowler crying himself to death in a jail cell, if you didn’t well up during the Donnie Darko Mad World Montage, you really should go and ask for your soul back.

 But what’s really mad about Mad World is the weirdly upbeat original version by Tears For Fears.
 It’s quite frankly bizarre – these are some of the most depressing lyrics of all time: THE DREAMS IN WHICH I’M DYING ARE THE BEST I EVER HAD and Curt Smith is prancing around like Drunken Master on crack.

 Songs about loneliness and distance are always hit a certain resonance with me and Slow Show by The National is no exception.
 I WANT TO HURRY HOME TO YOU but I’m too busy getting drunk at a wanky party and trying to have sex with hollow people who don’t care if I live or die.